How to Hilltop

 Abandoned Laundry Collection

-Abandoned laundry is collected from all laundry rooms on a weekly basis.
-Abandoned clothing in good condition may be held in storage for up to 30 days.
+Abandoned laundry is collected from all laundry rooms on a monthly basis.
+Abandoned clothing in good condition may be held in storage for up to 7 days.

 To claim abandoned laundry, email email Residential Living.
 Unclaimed clothing in good condition is donated to local charities.